A cover letter introduces you and your qualifications to the employer and, if effective, generates employer interest to invite you for an interview.

 If you have an opportunity to upload or send a cover letter along with your resume, do it!
 A cover letter is a marketing tool.
 Research the employer and craft your letter to demonstrate your knowledge of the organization and how you can contribute to its success.

-You can use the standard business letter format shown in the sample cover letter below or on page 34 of the Career Guide (on 8 1/2-by-11-inch paper).
+You can use the standard business letter format shown in the sample cover letter below (on 8 1/2-by-11-inch paper).
 Some students choose to use the same heading that appears on their resume to create the appearance of a personal letterhead.
 For most job seekers, a one-page cover letter is appropriate.

 Try to identify a specific person involved in the hiring process.
 If that is not possible, use “Dear Human Resources Manager:” or “Dear Hiring Manager:” Do not use “Dear Sir or Madame:” or “To Whom It May Concern:” as those are considered outdated.
 Use a colon instead of a comma after the greeting.